FPSensor/FPSensor/README.md

 ## Supported devices:

-I have BananaDroid official support for E% Plus but the complete device list is:
+I have BananaDroid official support for E5 Plus but the complete device list is:

 - **Motorola Moto E5 [nora]**
 - **Motorola Moto E5 Play [james]**